jimenadelamora/jimena-javascript/README.md

 By Jimena De la Mora

-The project is due ???
+The project is due March 5th.